Sources say the kingdom may have stretched its current limits by extracting a record of around 10.7 million bpd this year

 The government is trying to boost non-oil revenue and modernise the economy through an ambitious reform plan called "Vision 2030", championed by Deputy Crown Prince Mohammed bin Salman, of which the centrepiece is the Aramco stake sale.

-But ironically, before cutting dependence on oil, the kingdom needs revenues from crude sales to conduct its reforms.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But ironically, before cutting dependence on oil, the kingdom needs revenues from crude sales to conduct its reforms.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.